alterasc/alterasc.github.io/docs/ExpandedContent/OracleMysteries.md

 `47c1af4003874908b6841f6c457f0a82`
 `OracleLunarMysteryFeature`

+## Shadow

+An oracle with the shadow mystery adds Persuasion, Stealth and Knowledge (World)  to her list of class skills.

+`aef24806496f4e1ea8bcf29bbe4c7ae7`
+`OracleShadowMysteryFeature`

 ## Succor

 An oracle with the succor mystery adds Lore (nature) and Stealth to her list of class skills.